Active Learning for Crowd-Sourced Databases: Introduction

-Our solution to these problems consists of two novel active learning algorithms, called {\it \ete} and {\it \un}. \ete combines the current quality (say, accuracy) of the classifier with an unbiased estimate of its uncertainty in a mathematically sound way, in order to choose the best question to ask next.
-We have also designed the \un algorithm, which only estimates the uncertainty of the classifier, and hence, has a lower computational overhead.
-However, \un has lower overall accuracy than \ete, especially in the \emph{upfront} setting.
+Our main contributions are two AL algorithms, called {\it \ete} and {\it \un}, along with a noise-management technique, called {\it partitioning-based allocation (PBA)}.
+The \un algorithm requests labels for the items that the classifier is \emph{most uncertain} about.
+We also design a more sophisticated algorithm, called \ete, that combines the current quality (say, accuracy) of the classifier with its uncertainty in a mathematically sound way, in order to choose the best questions to ask. \un is faster than \ete, but it also has lower overall accuracy, especially in the \emph{upfront} scenario, i.e., where we request all labels in a single batch.
+We also study the \emph{iterative} scenario, i.e., where we request labels in multiple batches and refine our decisions after receiving each batch.

-Both \un and \ete are based on (non-parametric) bootstrap~\cite{efron93bootstrap}, which produces unbiased estimates of uncertainty for an estimator (e.g., parameters learned by a classifier).
-Bootstrap repeatedly re-computes the given estimator on bootstrap replicates (samples drawn with replacement from the training data) and measures the variability of the estimator across these replicates.
-Based on these estimates of variability or confidence, our algorithms decide on which items to ask the crowd.
+A major novelty of our AL algorithms is in their use of bootstrap theory, \footnote{ A short background on bootstrap theory is provided in Section~\ref{sec:bootstrap}.} which yields several key advantages.
+First, bootstrap can deliver consistent estimates for a large class of estimators,\footnote{Formally, this class includes any function that is Hadamard differentiable, including $M$-estimators (which include most machine learning algorithms and maximum likelihood estimators~\cite{M_estim_bootstrap}). } making our AL algorithms general and applicable to nearly any classification task.
+Second, bootstrap-based estimates can be obtained while treating the classifier as a complete black-box.
+Finally, the required bootstrap computations can be performed independently from each other, hence, allowing for an embarrassingly parallel execution.

-Once \ete or \un decide on which items to ask the crowd about, the next challenge is how to deal with the noise that is inherent in crowd-provided labels.
-A common practice is to use \emph{redundancy}, i.e., to ask each question from more than one worker.
-However, instead of applying the same degree of redundancy to all items, we have developed another algorithm, called \emph{partitioning-based allocation} or \pba, which partitions the unlabeled items based on their degree of difficulty for the crowd. \pba uses integer linear programming to decide on how many redundant labels to request for each item.
+Once \ete or \un decides which items to send to the crowd, dealing with the inherent noise in crowd-provided labels is the next challenge.
+A common practice is to use \emph{redundancy}, i.e., to ask each question to multiple workers.
+However, instead of applying the same degree of redundancy to all items, we have developed a novel technique based on integer linear programming, called \pba, which dynamically partitions the unlabeled items based on their degree of difficulty for the crowd and determines the required degree of redundancy for each partition.

-We have run a number of experiments to study the effectiveness of our algorithms, using $3$ crowd-sourced and $15$ well-known real-life datasets.
-The experiments show that, for the same quality requirements and compared to choosing data items from the pool of unlabeled data at random, our algorithms on average reduce the number of questions by $7\times$ in the iterative scenario and more than $100\times$ in the upfront scenario.
-Also, compared to previous state-of-the-art active learning techniques, our algorithms ask $2\times$ to $12\times$ fewer questions on average.